DSchaedler/MultiCurse/README.md

  - Running Install.bat for an existing modpack will overwrite the profile with the latest version of the Modpack.
 This will likely require you to re-install Forge.

  ## License
- MultiCurse is Licensed under the MIT License, reproduced below.
+Applicable Files (Excluding the Property of MultiMC and Vazco Lavos) are Licensed under the MIT License, reproduced below.

 MIT License